NY Health Access About Us | Contact Us Empire Justice Center Legal Aid Society NYLAG WNYLC

 6. The PA will now be an employee of the LHCSA personal care agency - and will not only work for the consumer.
 They might be reassigned to another case.

-Where are other FAQ's and Information About This Huge Change? - and Link to View Recording of NYLAG Webinar of March 10th
+WEBSITES with FAQ's and Guidance about CDPAP SIngle FI - and Link to View Recording of NYLAG Webinar of March 10th

 Where Does Consumer Go if They have Problems with Transition?